4.8

 0

-Originally a medieval fortress, the castle was later converted into a bastioned fortification.
-It has a rich history and has been owned by various noble families over the years, including the famous Dukes of Guise.
-Today, the castle is open to the public and offers a fascinating glimpse into the evolution of military architecture over hundreds of years.
+The castle was originally a medieval fortress and was later converted into a stronghold with bastions.
+The castle has a rich history and has belonged over the years to various noble families, including the famous Dukes of Guise.
+The castle is open to the public today and offers a fascinating glimpse into the evolution of military architecture over hundreds of years 24.

 1